maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 ## Introduction ##

 The STACK question type for Moodle is designed as a vehicle to manage mathematical questions.
 Implicit in this is a data structure which represents them.

 This page explains the process of authoring a question, by working through an example.

-Questions are edited through the Moodle quiz.
-In Moodle, go to the question bank and ask to create a new STACK question.
-Do not be put off by the fact the editing form looks complicated.

 There are lots of fields, but only a few are compulsory.
 These are the question name and [question text](CASText.md#question_text).
 The question text is the string actually displayed to the student, i.e. this is "the question".
 If you have an input (the default is to have one) the teacher's answer must be non-empty.
 Nodes in potential response trees have compulsory fields (the default is to provide a tree with one node).